 MinIO.
 MinIO [48] is a popular object store.
 Like Ceph, it can aggregate storage across multiple nodes and expose a single storage pool.
 Also like Ceph, MinIO offers several data durability modes.
-We chose EC-3, which was the default for our sized cluster (six nodes, one disk per node).
+We chose EC-3, which was the default for our sized cluster (six node, one disk per node).
 This mode splits data into three data chunks with three coding chunks.
 We used MinIO release 2022-09-07T22-25-02Z, deployed on Kubernetes with version 4.5.0 of the MinIO operator.

-We used s3fs [62] to access MinIO's object API and provide a file-based interface over MinIO.
-This is representative of the current state of storage for serverless: if a user wishes to run an application on a serverless platform but the application requires a file based storage interface, they would need to use a tool like s3fs to access an object store.
 NFS.
 NFS [64] is a well-established file system protocol.
-Although hyper-converged configurations such as those used by Ceph and MinIO are common, architectures that use standalone NAS storage appliances are still used.
+Although hyper-converged configurations such as those used by Ceph and MinIO are common, architectures that use standalone

+NAS storage appliances are still used.
 NFS is mature, and easier to deploy and configure compared to more sophisticated, distributed or networked file systems like CephFS.
 We used NFS on a standalone, dedicated server in our cluster-to represent this alternate architecture.
 We used the standard NFS server included with the Linux kernel to export a local disk formatted with ext4.
 The NFS version was 4.1, which was the default version available on our operating system (CentOS Linux 7.9.2009).

 F3.
-In most experiments we evaluated F3 using CephFS with no replication as our networked file system.
+In most experiments we evaluated F3 using CephFS as our networked file system.
 The local disks used as a per-node local data store were formatted with ext4, which is a commonly recommended file system and the default for many operating systems [60].
 Although we mainly used CephFS as the networked file system for our evaluations, F3 is capable of stacking on top of any underlying networked file system that supports extended attributes.
 To test this, we verified that F3 also works on a recent NFSv4.2 server with extended attributes support.

-We measured the impact of using different networked file systems (CephFS with no replication, 3× replication, 2-1 erasure coding, and NFS) with F3.
-We found that the choice of underlying file system had little to no impact on the performance of ephemeral data operations: performance in each case was within 3.1% of each other for reads where the data was not available locally, and less than 0.03% and hence statistically indistinguishable. of each other in all other cases.
+In our experience, the choice of networked file system used with F3 does not impact the performance of ephemeral data operations, such as those used throughout our evaluation.
 This is because F3 is designed to avoid the networked file system for ephemeral operations.
 We used unreplicated CephFS as our networked file system throughout our evaluation: any reference of "F3" in the evaluation means "F3, layered on top of unreplicated CephFS."